antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 Let's first make sure that the correct dataset is selected.
 - On the main page, you find a menu in the middle of the page that consists of several boxes.
 - Verify that in box 2 the following dataset is selected: *Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2*.
-Clicking in the dataset enable a pop-grid where you can select
+If not, follow the steps below.

 <br>